Open Position: Wastewater Treatment Operator

-This position performs a variety of duties related to the upkeep and maintenance of District equipment, infrastructure, and facilities including:
+This position performs a variety of duties to meet State and Federal discharge regulations including:

 District employees are subject to the following criteria:

 All employees must establish and maintain permanent residency within 20 miles of the 2016 corporate limits of the District.
 Newly hired employees must meet this criterion within six months from their first day of employment.
 View the Residency Boundary Map (PDF) .